-The hybrid car battery isn’t as cheap as your typical gas vehicle battery.
+Hybrid car batteries aren’t as cheap as your typical gas vehicle battery.
 In fact, the price might be shocking if you aren’t prepared for it.
 How much does a Toyota Prius battery replacement cost, for example?

-In this guide, we break down the cost of the Toyota hybrid battery.
-We also show the warning signs that it’s time for a replacement.
+In this guide, I break down the cost of the Toyota hybrid battery.
+I also show the warning signs that it’s time for a replacement.

 How Much Does A Toyota Prius Battery Replacement Cost?

 On average, you may spend between $2,000 and $4,500 to replace the high voltage battery in your Toyota Prius.
 Even if you choose a used Prius battery, you could spend $1,500, plus the labor to have it installed.
 It’s best to budget ahead of time for this expense that occurs during the life of the hybrid car.

 1. New vs. Used

 The most expensive option on the table is to buy a brand-new Prius battery.
 In many cases, this isn’t necessary.

 You can also choose a used Toyota hybrid battery, which is going to be the cheapest option.
 Otherwise, look for a local refurbished Prius hybrid battery for an in-between option.